The International Steam Pages

 Click for full size image.

-The sugar mills of Java (in season, roughly June to September) now represent the greatest concentration (about 50) of working narrow gauge steam locomotives in the world.
-What is left is but a pale shadow of activity 20 years ago but is still very special in my book.
-For the latest information on the scene, Check out the Java 2011 reports.
-And if you can't get there, why not consider buying a copy of Sweet Spot - the story of the steamiest sugar mill in Java.
+The sugar mills of Java (in season, roughly June to September) represented the greatest concentration (then about 25) of working narrow gauge steam locomotives in the world.
+What was left was but a pale shadow of activity 20 years ago but was still very special in my book.
+For the information on the scene in the final years, check out the Java 2014 reports (last report, 1st November 2014) and the Java 2015 reports, (final verdict 28th September 2015).
+In summary, there was very little real steam in 2015, not much more than the firelesses at Semboro and Pagottan.

 Myanmar